 An application like Dropbox is perfect for our remote team to save and send files, especially those large design documents.
 With Dropbox, we can share with other teams and have multiple people contribute to the same folder.
 There’s nothing like feeling organized!

 An obvious essential to any remote team is a communication platform.
 Gone are the days of sending emails back and forth, trying to keep up with lengthy chains of information.
 Remote teams need something easy, fast, and organized, separate from the functions of email altogether.

-Slack is a great option whether you are passing along an important document or a funny gif.
-Create threads and channels to keep conversations organised by topic, easily connect with teams at another company for a project, or message a team member directly.
+Slack is a great option whether you are passing along an important document or a funny GIF.
+Create threads and channels to keep conversations organized by topic, easily connect with teams at another company for a project, or message a team member directly.
 One of the best parts of Slack is that it integrates with so many other tools.
-My team and I get notifications for when a Zoom meeting has started, upcoming calendar events, new emails from the team email account, and updates to HubSpot.
-A messaging platform like Slack not only allows us to connect with each other immediately but keeps us up to date in all areas of work.
+My team and I get notifications for when a Zoom meeting has started, upcoming calendar events, new emails from the team email account, and updates from HubSpot.
+A messaging platform like Slack not only allows us to connect with each other immediately, but it keeps us up to date in all areas of work.

 An app like Asana is also collaborative.
 I can assign tasks to team members within a project and vice versa.
 I can ask questions about a certain task and check it off when it’s done.
 Asana allows me to view my upcoming tasks in a list or in a calendar view, perfect for visualizing goals both ways.

 Contracts, quotes, invoices, bills.
 Your team needs a platform to house and send these important documents.
 With a document automation app, you can easily custom-build a proposal, make revisions, and have your client sign and pay.
 With PandaDoc, you can see viewed and completed documents directly in the dashboard.
 PandaDoc keeps items safe and has the capability to be signed and paid directly in the application.
 Invite team members or do it yourself – this app is perfect for digital agreements and negotiations.